OpenVidu/openvidu.io-docs/docs/application-server/openvidu-basic-dotnet.md

 ## Understanding the code

-The application is a simple Spring Boot application with a single controller class `Controller.java` that exports two endpoints:
+The application is a simple ASP.NET Core Minimal APIs application with a single file `Program.cs` with two endpoints:

 - `/api/sessions` : Initialize a session.
 - `/api/sessions/:sessionId/connections` : Create a connection.

 > You can get more information about these endpoints in the [Application Server Endpoints](application-server/#rest-endpoints) section.

-Let's see the code of the controller:
+Let's see the code of `Program.cs` file:

 ```cs
 var builder = WebApplication.CreateBuilder(args);